lucasgdb/useful-dev-tools/commands.md

 | **Terminal** |
 `cat filename` | Displays the file content
-`cd <file path name>` | For setting the directory inside the cmd window to the desired path name `cd <file path name>` | For setting the directory inside the cmd window to the desired path name.
+`cd <file path name>` | For setting the directory inside the cmd window to the desired path name `cd ..` | Moves up a level from the current directory.
 `clear` | The command line screen will be cleared.
 `echo $VARIABLE` | To display value of a variable `env` | Displays all environment variables